ctlab/virgo-solver/README.md

 Next, you can run Virgo and solve an example GMWCS instance with the following command:

 ```
-java -jar virgo-solver.jar -t gmwcs -n examples/gmwcs-5/nodes -e examples/gmwcs-5/edges -mst
+java -jar virgo-solver.jar -type gmwcs -n examples/gmwcs-5/nodes -e examples/gmwcs-5/edges -mst
 ```

 Here we used the following arguments:
 * `-jar virgo-solver.jar` specifies full path to the JAR-file with the solver;
-* `-t gmwcs` specifies the type of the problem that a GMWCS instance will be provided;
+* `-type gmwcs` specifies the type of the problem that a GMWCS instance will be provided;
 * `-n examples/gmwcs-5/nodes` and `-e examples/gmwcs-5/edges` specify full paths to the nodes and edges of the instance;
 * `-mst` flag tells to use minimum spanning tree heuristic (MST) which make the solver run in non-exact mode without requirement for CPLEX library.